byrokrat/giroapp/UPDATING.md

 * Now records transaction reports to `DonorEventStore`.
 * Added the `show-trans` command to inspect recorded transactions.
 * The `edit-state` command now always forces new state.
+* Added the possibility to change donation amounts using the `edit-amount` command.
+  Note that the `edit` command no longer handles new amounts.

 ## Updating the database